 He is AV rated by Martindale-Hubbell.

-For more than a decade, Calfee's Corporate and Capital Markets group has been ranked by Chambers USA as one of the top Corporate/M&A practices in Ohio.
-In 2018, Chambers USA researchers praised Calfee's Corporate and Capital Markets group for “its high level of knowledge and sophistication; an impressive team with a strong track record across a broad range of corporate and transactional matters."
+For more than a decade, Calfee's Corporate and Finance group has been ranked by Chambers USA as one of the top Corporate/M&A practices in Ohio.
+In 2018, Chambers USA researchers praised Calfee's Corporate and Finance group for “its high level of knowledge and sophistication; an impressive team with a strong track record across a broad range of corporate and transactional matters."
 In prior Chambers USA guides, researchers have published the following about the group: “Very efficient, practical and business-oriented in their approach.
 We would not have the success we have had without them being side by side.”
 Chambers noted that clients have characterized Doug as "one of the leading practitioners in Cleveland; he is very thoughtful and a good sounding board, so you can discuss a variety of corporate issues with him and gain a better insight and appreciation of the issues by the end."

 Doug currently is Chairman of the Board of the Greater Cleveland Sports Commission, the non-profit coordinating entity that helped Cleveland to become host to the MLB All-Star Game (2019), the NFL Draft (2021), the NBA All-Star Game (2022) and the Women’s Final Four (2024).
 He also serves on the Executive Committee and previously was Chairman of the Governance/Nominating Committee for many years.
 He also has been a multi-year Team Captain for the United Way Campaigns, and was a long-time board and executive committee member of United Cerebral Palsy.

-Doug joined Calfee in 1985, becoming a partner in 1993.
+Doug joined Calfee in 1985, becoming a Partner in 1993.
 He has served as a member of the firm’s Executive Committee since 2002 and as a member of the Management Committee since 2009.
 Doug was elected as Vice Chairman of the firm in 2017 and as Chairman in 2019.